Siddha Gufa: Guide to Visiting the Largest Cave of Nepal

 Is the Guide Worth it?

-When you buy your entrance ticket to the cave, there is also an option to get a guide for Rs.
-100.
+When you buy your entrance ticket to the cave, there is also an option to hire a guide for Rs.
+100 (USD 0.70).
+I recommend hiring a guide as they can point out the formations for you, and guide you on the path inside the cave.

 I liked having the guide as he could point out the formations inside the cave that I would not have been able to spot otherwise.